-Please type the From MAIL Address, To MAIL Address and SMTP Server Address.
+Please input the From MAIL Address, To MAIL Address and SMTP Server Address.

-Please Enable the Enable Authentication and then set the Account Name, Account Password and Verity Password.
+Please Enable the Enable Authentication and then set the Account Name, Account Password and Verity Password if the outgoing mail server requires authentication for relay.

 EMAIL LOG WHEN FULL